Toi Tipu Toi Rea – Emerging Māori Artist Grant

 - Innovation in New Zealand arts.

-- Access and participation of diverse communities in high-quality arts experiences.
+- Opportunities for diverse communities to access and participate in high-quality arts experiences.

 Scoring your application

-This assessment scale is used to score Idea and Viability:
+Our assessors use the following assessment scale to score Idea and Viability:

 7 – Excellent – Exceeds all indicators